DivermanCiv/messenger/README.md

 ---

 - A JsonWebToken is generated when a user logins and stored in a cookie for authentication purpose.
+The cookie is deleted when user log out or after 900 000 seconds (app.
+10days) have passed.

 ### Other